Football clubs

 1924 - 1926

-Clifton Vale United competed for two seasons in the Hastings League Minor Divisions and played their home games at the East Hill.
+Clifton Vale United competed for two seasons in the Hastings League Minor Divisions, playing their home fixtures at East Hill.

 Clive Vale